Skip to content

 Freedom by Nomination – Persons of any nationality may apply for the Freedom by nomination.
 Forms are available from the Chamberlain’s Court and the applicant must be nominated by two sponsors who will be Common Councillors of the City of London, Aldermen or Liverymen.

-Applications are made online, and the Freedom Fee, known as the ‘fine’ is paid by BACs transfer.
-The fine is £170.
+Applications are made via email, and the fee, known as the Freedom Fine, is paid by BACS transfer.
+The fine is £180 until 1st April 2025.

 The application is then presented to the Court of Common Council for approval, after which the applicant is advised in writing to contact the Court to arrange a date for the Freedom Ceremony.